quiver-team/quiver-feature/README.md

         ...
         for batch_size, n_id, adjs in train_loader:
                 ...
-                # Using DistTensorPGAS for feature collection.
+                # Using DistTensorPGAS Just Like A torch.Tensor
                 collected_feature = dist_tensor[n_id]
                 ...